SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/migrate-angular-1-x-applications-to-sharepoint-framework.md

 ### Pass web part properties values to the AngularJS application

 At this moment users can configure how the web part should work, but the AngularJS application isn't using these values.
-In this section, you will extend the AngularJS application to use the configuration values provided by users through the web part property pane.
+In the following sections, you will extend the AngularJS application to use the configuration values provided by users through the web part property pane.
 One way to do that is to broadcast an AngularJS event in the **render** method and subscribe to this event in the controller used in the web part.

-#### Delete AngularJS configuration file
+### Delete AngularJS configuration file

 In your project, delete the **./src/webparts/toDo/app/app.config.ts** file.
 In the following steps you will update the application to get the configuration values from web part properties.

-#### Remove reference to configuration
+### Remove reference to configuration

 In the **./src/webparts/toDo/app/app.module.ts** file, remove the reference to the AngularJS configuration by changing its contents to: